dobtco/wintersmith-knowledge-base/contents/articles/screendoor/plans_and_billing/limitations.md

 ### Managing projects and collaborators

-To view the details of your plan and a list of active projects and collaborators in your organization, click your avatar in the navigation page.
-Then, select "Settings" from the dropdown and choose ["Your plan"](https://screendoor.dobt.co/settings/plan) from the sidebar.
+If you are an administrator in your organization, you can view the details of your plan and a list of active projects and collaborators.
+Click your avatar in the navigation page, select "Settings" from the dropdown, and choose ["Your plan"](https://screendoor.dobt.co/settings/plan) from the sidebar.

 ![The "Your plan" page](../images/plan_limits_1.png)